daniel-price/TT-spill/README.md

 - Use a lambda resolver to actually query/update the database.
 - Lambda written in NodeJS/Typescript

+## Task breakdown

+- Set up PostgreSql db, schema, data, queries and indexes
+- Add serverless and appointments stack
+- Add simple GraphQL API (no auth) with getAppointments query and lambda which returns mock results
+- Connect lambda with PostgreSql to return proper database
+- Add mutation to add more appointment slots
+- Optimize queries with indexes (doing at this point so I can generate lots of data to check query times)
+- Add authentication/authorization

 ## DB Schema plan

 - Therapist